Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Why is it important to dress properly in winter?

-When it's freezing outside and temperatures plummet, your body has its hands full trying to keep warm.
-If it cools down too much, it can quickly become uncomfortable - or even dangerous.
-Cold air, wind and moisture are the biggest enemies, as they drain your body of energy and can lead to hypothermia.
+When it’s freezing outside and temperatures drop, your body has its hands full trying to keep its own heat.
+If it cools down too much, it can quickly become unpleasant—or even dangerous.
+Cold air, wind, and moisture are the biggest enemies because they drain your body’s energy and can lead to hypothermia.

-It is particularly important to protect yourself properly against the cold when spending long periods outdoors or doing activities in the snow.
-The right clothing not only ensures that you don't freeze, but also that you can move freely.
-It keeps the cold temperatures out and the warmth in - and ensures that you feel completely comfortable even in wind and weather.
+Especially during longer stays outdoors or activities in the snow, it’s important to protect yourself properly against the cold.
+The right clothing not only ensures you don’t freeze but also that you can move freely.
+It keeps the cold temperatures out and the warmth in—and makes sure you feel completely comfortable even in wind and weather.

-In short: the right winter clothing not only protects you from frostbite, but also from colds and muscle tension.
-And it ensures that you feel just as comfortable outside as inside.
+In short: the right winter clothing not only protects you from frostbite but also from colds and muscle tension.
+And it makes sure you feel just as comfortable outside as you do inside.

 What is the onion principle and how does it work?

-If you want to dress properly in winter, there is no way around the onion principle.
-This layering system ensures that you neither freeze nor overheat.
-It involves wearing several layers of clothing on top of each other - just like the layers of an onion.
+If you want to dress properly in winter, there’s no way around the onion principle.
+This layering system ensures you neither freeze nor overheat.
+It’s about wearing several layers of clothing on top of each other—just like the layers of an onion.

 Layer Function Material recommendation

-1st layer (base layer) Transports moisture away from the skin Breathable and moisture-wicking thermal underwear made from merino wool or functional fibers
+1st layer (base layer) Transports moisture away from the skin Breathable and moisture-wicking thermal underwear made of merino wool or functional fiber

-2nd layer (insulation layer) Stores body heat Fleece jacket, wool sweater or lined vest
+2nd layer (insulation layer) Retains body heat Fleece jacket, wool sweater, or insulated vest

-The onion-skin principle has many advantages: You remain flexible, can take something off if necessary and adapt effortlessly to changing temperatures.
-It also ensures freedom of movement so that you don't feel constricted when hiking or collecting wood.
+The layering principle has many advantages: you stay flexible, can take something off if needed, and easily adapt to changing temperatures.
+It also ensures freedom of movement, so you don’t feel restricted when hiking or gathering wood.

 How can you dress babies and toddlers warmly in winter?

-Babies and toddlers cool down more quickly than adults because they are not yet able to regulate their own body temperature.
-Therefore, the simple rule of thumb is to wear one more layer than you do.
+Babies and toddlers cool down faster than adults because they can’t regulate their body temperature yet.
+That’s why the simple rule applies: one more layer than you yourself.

-Warm overalls that cover the whole body and retain heat are particularly practical.
-Make sure that the clothing fits comfortably and is not restrictive.
-A hat and gloves are always a must in winter, as a lot of heat is lost through the head and hands.
-Mittens are also ideal because they keep your fingers warmer than tight gloves.
+Especially practical are warm overalls that cover the whole body and retain heat.
+Make sure the clothing fits comfortably and doesn’t restrict movement.
+Hat and gloves are always a must in winter because a lot of heat is lost through the head and hands.
+Mittens are also ideal because they keep fingers warmer than tight gloves.

-A good trick to check whether your baby is dressed warmly enough: the neck test.
+A good trick to check if your baby is warm enough: the neck test.
 If the neck feels warm (not hot or sweaty), everything is perfect.
-This will prevent your child from overheating.
+This way you avoid your child overheating.

 Checklist for babies in winter: